 One situation is any sort of technical profession such as software engineering and other types of system design.
 It can be amazingly easy to over-optimize or overly-design complex systems when the end user/end result would never be able to tell the difference (and there is no difference internally other than personal satisfaction).

 Software engineering has "enterprisey" solutions, which are meant to build a system that can be easily modified/extended when user requirements change.
-Developers following Enterprise software patterns blindly can wind up spending far more resources designing a buggy, slow system than ever would have been needed to modify it later.
+Developers following Enterprise software patterns blindly can wind up spending far more resources designing a buggy, slow system than ever would have been needed to modify it later (an excellent parody of this can be found in FizzBuzz Enterprise Edition)

 A common failure of military planning throughout history.
 If you have the option to use a sledgehammer and win, or to construct elaborate plans that will achieve the same results, you should use the sledgehammer.
 It's safer.